varun-venkatesh/bare-metal-riscv/README.md

 # riscv-rusty-metal

-An attempt to use rust to program on bare-metal - riscv based hardware.
+An attempt to program on riscv based hardware.
 Will of course start with qemu and see where we can go with this.